 Based on what you’ve said, it appears you probably weren’t joking because you were calling them that to another person.
 With the intention being they wouldn’t know.

 Every Situation and Relationship is Different

-If your comment was clearly in a fun and joking manner, and the person you are concerned about has a sense of humor, it shouldn’t be a problem.
-But if you used that term in a way to negatively describe the person in question, then you need to offer you humble and sincere apologies pronto!
+If your comment was typed in jest, and the person you are concerned about knows you pretty well and has a sense of humor, it shouldn’t be a problem.
+But we have a third party involved.
+So if you used that term to negatively describe the person in question or intimating frustration, you need to offer your humble and sincere apologies pronto.

-Whenever there is the hint of a misunderstanding in regard to your tone or intent, the sooner you address and clarify the issue — and apologize if necessary — the better to avoid ongoing hurt feelings or misunderstandings.
+Whenever there is a hint of a misunderstanding regarding your tone or intent, the sooner you address and clarify the issue, the better.
+Apologize if you are not sure — especially if you value that relationship.